10 Money Rules You Should’ve Learned in School but Didn’t

 Most people find themselves hopping from emergency to emergency, and the pandemic revealed just how precarious the American situation really is.

-You can do better as long as you build a plan for success and follow these smart money moves.
+You can do better as long as you build a plan for success and the action you take can lead to a better retirement and more money in your bank account today.